 Kyoto

-If you are the type of person that prefers peace and quiet in order to be the most productive, there is no other place better suited than here.
-Towards the city’s western outskirts, you will find the tranquil area of Arashiyama.
+If you are the type of person who prefers peace and quiet in order to be the most productive, there is no other place better suited than here.
+You will find the tranquil area of Arashiyama towards the city’s western outskirts.

-Most famous for its stunning bamboo grove and monkey park atop of a mountain, the scenic river and backdrop of lush rolling mountains make for an ideal getaway for holiday-goers to people who want to get away from city life.
+It is most famous for its stunning bamboo grove and monkey park atop a mountain.
+The scenic river and backdrop of lush rolling mountains make it an ideal getaway for holiday-goers and people who want to get away from city life.

 Fukuoka